sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 ![Log into RStudio Server](screenshots/login-rstudio.png)

-Upon logging in, you should see your mounted local folder in the Files pane, and you're ready to go!
+Upon logging in, the Files pane should contain the local folder you told Docker to include, so you're all ready to go!

-To stop (but not delete!) the Docker container when you are finished for the day, come back to Docker Desktop and hit the "Stop" button for this container.
+To stop (but not delete!) the Docker container when you are finished for the day, come back to Docker Desktop and hit the **Stop** button for this container.

 ![Stop Docker container](screenshots/container-stop-arrow.png)

-Once stopped, this icon will switch to a "Play" button which you can click to re-launch the container.
+Once stopped, this icon will switch to a **Play** button which you can click to re-launch the container.

 ## Use renv post-workshop